MicrosoftDocs/visualstudio-docs/docs/test/lab-management/install-configure-test-agents.md

 ## Install the test controller and test agents

 You can download agents for Visual Studio 2017 from [visualstudio.com](https://www.visualstudio.com/downloads/?q=agents).
-Select either *Agent* or *Controller*.
+Look for *Agents for Visual Studio 2017* and select either *Agent* or *Controller*.
 You can download agents for Visual Studio 2015 and Visual Studio 2013 from the [older downloads](https://www.visualstudio.com/vs/older-downloads/) page.

 These installers are available as ISO files for easy installation on virtual machines.